Hounder-Co/seo-central-wp-lite/README.txt

 == Description ==

-Optimize your site's SEO!
-Utilizing the content of a page SEO Central plugin can automatically generate optimized meta titles, meta descriptions, and keywords that rank based on your content.
-Features include scoring and analysis of your seo with directions for improvement.
+Start ranking higher in search engine results!
+After analyzing your page content, the SEO Central plugin automatically generates optimized meta titles, meta descriptions, and keywords that will skyrocket your page up Google's ranks.
+Features include scoring and analysis of your current SEO health, with clear and concise directions for improvement.

 ## SEO Central features